Link text boxes in Pages on Mac

 Click the text box that you want to reassign, then click the circle at the top.

-In the popover, choose the thread you want it to belong to.
+Choose the thread you want the text box to belong to.

 The text box is added to the thread based on its position on the page.
 You may need to move or reorder text boxes so the text flows naturally.